 You didn't think I was going to leave the Ugly Christmas Sweater out, did you?!
 One of the best Christmas party ideas around!
 Go awkward with ugly Christmas sweaters.
 Give out awards, decorate ugly sweater cookies, and go on a selfie scavenger hunt.
 Enjoy this classic Christmas party -- it never gets old.

 - Ugly Sweater Selfie Scavenger Hunt

 - Photo Booth Props

 - Ugly Sweater Cookie Decorating Kit

 Swish!
-That is a TON of Christmas party themes.
+That is a TON of Christmas party themes -- truly the ULTIMATE list of Christmas party themes for adults.
 Now you will be sure to find a fun party idea!
 Which one will you use this Christmas?

 Pin this post for later!
 And while you're there, follow me on Pinterest for more fun party ideas, recipes, and encouragement to invite more people over for dinner!!